m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 It sounds like faint praise, but this match really just nailed the basics of tag team storytelling: the ebb and flow, the hot tags, all the cliches of wrestling that make for a classic match.
 Suzume, gradually worn down by more powerful opponents, desparately going to the top rope, betting it all, was pretty much a perfect finish; she got the win, but it felt like it could very easily have gone the other way.
 This was a real gem of a match.

 ## Tag team match

+Ugh.
+The less said about this the better really.
+Kiryu Mahiro was in the first TJPW match I ever saw, and I've hated her ever since.